icubam/icubam/README.md

 direct contact with the team of ICU doctors on the ground.

 Most of the data handled by ICUBAM is less than 1 hour old.
-ICUBAM integrates with the ministry of health's back-end system for
+ICUBAM integrates with the ministry of health (only ARS Est for now)'s back-end system for
 - sending data upstream to inform authorities,
 - and retrieving data to synchronise with other data sources.